Project ID: PA1A130

 The challenges identified in Danube navigation explain in part the huge discrepancy between the Rhine and the Danube (EU Strategy for the Danube Region: ”Cargo volumes transported on the Danube are only between 10% and 20% of those carried on the Rhine”) and it became imperative to address the need for a common transnational approach to better exploit the Danube potential by enhanced multimodality and modernisation of the fleet (EUSDR Priority Axis 1a) to reduce the negative impact of emissions.

-The GREEN DANUBE consortium (10 highly experienced partners from most of Danube riparian countries and 6 associated strategic partners, international organizations, river commissions and national ministries) addresses this major challenge to strengthen environmentally-friendly, safe and balanced transport systems by adoption of a three level approach which targets and focuses on:
+The GREEN DANUBE consortium (10 highly experienced partners from most Danube riparian countries and 6 associated strategic partners, international organizations, river commissions and national ministries) addressed this major challenge to strengthen environmentally-friendly, safe and balanced transport systems by adoption of a three level approach which targets and focused on:

-Acting as a policy driver for a stronger multilevel cooperation, GREEN DANUBE guarantees the replication of project outputs in the entire Danube region and beyond.
+Acting as a policy driver for a stronger multilevel cooperation, GREEN DANUBE guaranteed the replication of project outputs in the entire Danube region and beyond.

 National Public Authorities, International Organisations, Interest Groups including NGOs, General Public, Sectoral Agencies